AMN Long Call Strategy

 Frequently asked questions

-- A long call on AMN is the long call strategy applied to AMN (stock).
+A long call on AMN is the long call strategy applied to AMN (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With AMN stock trading near $28.75, the strikes shown on this page are snapped to the nearest listed AMN chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With AMN stock at $34.46 on the most recent close, the strikes shown on this page are snapped to the nearest listed AMN chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the AMN long call priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the AMN long call priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current AMN market-implied 1-standard-deviation expected move is approximately 15.51%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The AMN market-implied 1-standard-deviation expected move in the same options snapshot is approximately 14.22%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.